vtman/pdb2mrc/README.md

 - [License](#license)
 - [Acknowledgments](#acknowledgments)

 ## Features

 - **Multiple Real-Space Map Generation Methods**:
-  - **EMmer/GEMMI**: Method based on the complete International Tables Vol. C coefficients (c4322.lib) with Refmac-compatible blur, inspired by the GEMMI library [Wojdyr2022]
+  - **EMmer/GEMMI**: Method based on the complete International Tables Vol. C coefficients (c4322.lib) with Refmac-compatible blur, inspired by the GEMMI library [Wojdyr2022] — **uses per-element averaged B-factors**
-  - **Peng1996**: The classic 5-Gaussian parameterization of electron scattering factors from International Tables for Crystallography [Peng1996] with optional per-element averaged B-factor weighting
+  - **Peng1996**: The classic 5-Gaussian parameterization of electron scattering factors from International Tables for Crystallography [Peng1996] — **optionally uses per-element averaged B-factors with `--use-bfac`**
-  - **ChimeraX**: UCSF ChimeraX `molmap` algorithm, which applies a single Gaussian blur to atomic coordinates [Goddard2018, Pettersen2020]
+  - **ChimeraX**: UCSF ChimeraX `molmap` algorithm, which applies a single Gaussian blur to atomic coordinates [Goddard2018, Pettersen2020] — **does NOT use B-factors**
-  - **Situs**: Density projection method with multiple kernel choices (Gaussian, triangular, Epanechnikov) and configurable resolution definitions [Wriggers2010, Wriggers1999]
+  - **Situs**: Density projection method with multiple kernel choices (Gaussian, triangular, Epanechnikov) and configurable resolution definitions [Wriggers2010, Wriggers1999] — **does NOT use B-factors**

 - **B-factor Analysis**:
-  - Automatic calculation of per-element and global B-factor statistics
+  - Automatic calculation of per-element and global B-factor statistics for ALL methods (informational only)
   - Conversion of mean B-factor to equivalent resolution for all criteria (Rayleigh, ChimeraX, EMAN2)
-  - Clear indication of B-factor usage per method
+  - Clear indication of whether B-factors actually affect the generated map

 - **Automatic Filtering**:
   - Water molecules (HOH, WAT, H2O, TIP) are ALWAYS filtered out